 - Set VRD switches as desired.
 Toggle left for "OFF".
 Toggle right for "ON" - Reinstall the upper panel with screws from Step 2.
-Set RUN/STOP switch to RUN position.
+Turn on the Run switch.
 Confirm VRD status on the LCD screen display related to that PC board.